Will Still rose to prominence during his time at Stade Reims when he took the team on a 19-game unbeaten run in all competitions.

 What does the future hold for Will Still?

-I don’t think Will Still is ready for the giant leap to England, Spain, or Italy just yet.
-I believe he will stay in France or Belgium for a few more seasons.
+However, this will have to wait for now.
+I don’t think Will Still is ready for a top-level job.
 And if his standards don’t fall below par, we might see him coaching one of the Los Blancos or Les Bleus.